-The WCCN Leadership Team is comprised of a Steering Committee, four Working Groups tackling priority network activities, and members representing collaborative conservation groups!
+The WCCN partnership is comprised of the Steering Committee, six Working Groups tackling priority network activities, and partners representing collaborative conservation groups!

 Learn more about our network’s approach by reading our founding charter.

 The following Working Groups advance objectives of the Network.

 Responsible for Network oversight and governance.
 Makes decisions in consultation with Leadership Team.
 Advances high-level tasks e.g., annual work plans, budgets and fundraising.
 Coordinates and communicates between Working Groups.
 Meets monthly.
 Subset of Leadership Team, with 1 or 2 people per state, from collaboratives or support organizations and representing Working Groups.